OTTOREIKU/DNDBeyond-Quick-Roster/README.md

 --

 How to use:

+**There are settings toggles for every extra function of the tool so you can turn off/on anything you wish to use or not use**
+**most are off by default**

-- Make sure your character sheet is set to public
+- Make sure your D&D Beyond character sheet is set to public

-- Copy the link to your sheet, click the D&D Beyond button, paste the URL into the box and hit add character (rename the default character ID if you want)
+- Copy the URL to your sheet, click the D&D Beyond button inside roll20, paste the URL into the box and hit add character (rename the default character ID if you want)

 - click the new name that appears above the button and it will open the sheet(s)

-- If you wish to share a preset group of characters hit the share/copy button and then to input that string you hit the import button and then paste it into the new popup
+- If you wish to share a preset group of characters hit the share/copy button and then to input that string, you hit the import button and then paste it into the new popup

 - Autorefresh is off so the first time you load a character sheet it will load the page but afterwards it will be instant flipping between multiple.
 If changes are made to a sheet, you need to turn Autorefresh ON and then switching back to the sheet will load it again